Welcome

 Terry’s Cafe | Borough

-Best for: the kind of breakfast you shouldn’t eat everyday.
+Best for: The kind of breakfast you shouldn’t eat everyday.
 As much as you want to.

 Details: 158 Great Suffolk St, London SE1 1PE